Shankarri/LIRI_Bot/README.md

  * Clone the files to your system

- * first tye in npm install command to install the packages to your system

- *  to search for in Spotify, firstcreate a file named `.env`, add the following to it, replacing the values with your API keys (no quotes) once you have them:
+ *  To search for in Spotify, firstcreate a file named `.env`, add the following to it, replacing the values with your API keys (no quotes) once you have them:

 ```js
 # Spotify API keys